enr/grails-inviter/README.md

 The plugin currently supports the following networks

 * Facebook - writes invitation on user's wall
-* Google - retrieves email
+* Google - sends email to contacts
 * Twitter - sends a direct message
 * LinkedIn - sends a linkedIn message